 CIC teachers may not tutor their own students for pay.
-Each teacher will offer his/her time after school at least once a week for remedial help.
+Each teacher will offer his/her time after school until 3.30pm.
 Students should check with teachers to see what day the teacher is available.
 The superintendent of the school must be notified of students being tutored.